tracyspells/teisu/docs/api/reactivity-utility.md

 ## cleanup()

-If called outside a stable scope, it will run the callback immediately.
-If called inside a stable scope, it queues the callback to run when the scope is destroyed.
+If called outside a scope, it will run the callback **immediately**.
+If called inside a scope, it queues the callback to run when the scope is destroyed.

 ```luau
 function cleanup(object: Function | Disconnectable | Destroyable | Animatable<unknown> | thread)